WELCOME TO MY TRAVEL BLOG

 Wednesday, June 12, 2019

-We had such a restful sleep last night after the adventure of trying to get to Ireland!
-This morning the skies were cloudy and it’s very cool, which I understand is normal here.
+We had such a restful sleep in Killarney last night after the adventure of trying to get to Ireland!
+When we arrived, the skies were cloudy and it’s very cool, which I understand is normal here.
 We had a delicious breakfast at the buffet in our hotel, complete with a tray of honeycomb dripping with honey.
-The breakfast was delicious!!
+The breakfast was amazing!!
 After breakfast we loaded into horse drawn buggies that look a lot like a surrey in New York’s Central Park.
 These are called Jaunting Cars here.
 We were taken for a ride through the beautiful Killarney National Park.
 After our tour we loaded the bus to ride along the Ring of Kerry.
-This is a beautiful circle of driving that is made of homes old and new, lots and lots of green and beautiful flowers.
+This is a 111 mile circular tourist drive that has beautiful scenery all along the way.
+We also saw lots and lots of green, homes old and new and beautiful flowers.
 At times we dipped down toward the coastline.
 The bus pulled over for a snack and restroom stop and then also for lunch.
 We also stopped along the way to see beautiful views!
 I would have liked more scenery stops but this bus has amazingly large windows.
-We also went to a sheep farm to see a demonstration of sheep shearing and watch a sheep dog work her magic in rounding up sheep.
-That was pretty interesting!
+Unfortunately I get carsick and needed to take some medicine for that.
+The medicine combined with bus motion put me to sleep shortly after the bus would start going so I missed a lot of scenery out of the windows.
+We also went to a working sheep farm to see a demonstration of sheep shearing and watch a sheep dog work her magic in rounding up sheep.
+I really enjoyed that!
 We were also on a time schedule as it is a tour so I had no control of anything we were doing or seeing.
 Sometimes that’s a good thing and other times it can be frustrating.
 The bus had us back to the hotel in plenty of time to rest before dinner.
-Dinner was at a B&B that used to be a vicarage for an old Church of Ireland that’s across the street.
-It was delicious!!!!
-After dinner the bis dropped off those who wanted a little time in town.
+Dinner was at Rozzers Restaurant at The Killeen House which used to be a vicarage for an old Church of Ireland that’s across the street.
+The dinner was delicious!!!!
+After dinner the bus dropped off those who wanted a little time in town.
 We stopped at a pub and listened to some Irish young men sing and play some music.
-Travis got a Guineans beer and let Danny and me try some.
+Travis got a Guinness beer and let Danny and me try some.
 Danny said it was better than what he had had before and I didn’t think it was bad at all!
-We walked back to the hotel after our entertainment. .
+We walked back to the hotel after our entertainment just as the sun was setting.

 written by Amy Terral at 10:30 PM